Skip to content

 Reproducible environments in dbt

-Best practices for how to replicate data environments include:
+Following dbt best practices for how to replicate data environments include:

 • Per-developer schemas - this allows the person modifying the pipeline to check their work by building models into their own schema.
+Enabling the developer (data engineer, analyst etc) to perform data quality checks before opening a PR.

 • Staging schema (subset of prod) - As part of CD (continuous delivery) build a subset of production data into a separate schema.
 This acts as the known-good baseline and can be used to check developer and PR schemas against.
 The benefit is that you don’t need to replicate the whole of production, which can be time consuming and expensive.